GalanthusLufen/food-ml-book/_sources/oral_tribology.md

 # Oral Tribology

 Oral tribology studies the friction, lubrication, and textural perception of foods during oral processing.
-By quantifying the interaction between food, saliva, and oral surfaces, it provides mechanistic insights into sensory attributes such as smoothness, creaminess, and astringency.
+Quantifying the interaction between food, saliva, and oral surfaces it provides mechanistic insights into sensory attributes such as smoothness, creaminess, and astringency.

 ## Novel Biomimetic Oral Tribometer